 So far, this message has worked very well and I always end up receiving a special offer on the monthly rate.
 Of course, make sure you switch the information so that it is relevant for your specific trip.

-4. Cost Comparison
+5. Do a Cost Comparison

 As you begin receiving replies from the hosts, you should keep track of the prices and discounts that you receive.
 I usually create a document with the name of each apartment, it’s redeeming qualities, the original price, and the discount.
 That way, once you’ve heard back from all of the hosts, you can review all of this information in order to make your final decision.